Demonware/bladerunner/README.md

-bladerunner is intended to be a simple way to run a command or list of commands in sequence across a multitude of hosts and group the output in an easy to read fashion.
+bladerunner is intended to be a simple way to run a command or list of commands in sequence across a multitude of hosts and group the output in an easy to read fashion. bladerunner is formerly known as clcout, Clustered Command Output.

 Install
 -------